-The financial statements are presented in Hong Kong dollars ('HK'), which is also functional currency of the Company.
+The financial statements are presented in Hong Kong dollars ('HK\$'), which is also functional currency of the Company.

-2. Application of New and Amendments to Hong Kong Financial Reporting Standards ('HKFRS(s)')
+2. Application of new and amendments to Hong Kong financial reporting standards ('HKFRS(S)')

 New and amendments to HKFRSs that are mandatorily effective for the current year.

-The Company has applied the following new and amendments to HKFRSs issued by the Hong Kong Institute of Certified Public Accountants (the 'HKICPA') for the first time in the current year:
+In the current year, the Company has applied the following amendments to HKFRSs issued by the Hong Kong Institute of Certified Public Accountants ('HKICPA') for the first time, which are mandatorily effective for the annual period beginning on or after 1 April 2021 for the preparation of the financial statements: